DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-This section describes the configuration options of the **DataGrid** UI component.
+This section describes the configuration properties of the **DataGrid** UI component.

 ---
 #####See Also#####